On Almost Strong Approximation in Reductive Algebraic Groups: Introduction

 The results of the paper assert that under appropriate assumptions the index $[G(\mathbb{A}_{K,S}) : \overline{G(K)}^{(S)}]$ is finite.
 Simple examples (cf. Example \ref{exampleASAindex}) demonstrate that while finite, this index is in general $> 1$ even when $G$ is a split torus over $K = \mathbb{Q}$ and $S$ consists of the archimedean valuation and all primes in an arithmetic progression, and thus $G$ fails to have strong approximation in the classical sense.
-This suggests the following new notion: we say that an algebraic $K$-group $G$ has {\it almost strong approximation} with respect to a subset $S \subset V^K$ if the index $[G(\mathbb{A}_{K,S}) : \overline{G(K)}^{(S)}]$ is finite -- see Definition \ref{D:ASA} and the discussion that follows for relations between almost strong approximation and honest/classical strong approximation.
+This suggests the following new notion: we say that an algebraic $K$-group $G$ has {\it almost strong approximation}\footnote{As the referee pointed out, the term ``almost strong approximation" was already used in \cite{Hsia1} and \cite{Hsia2} to describe a completely different property.
+Indeed, the focus in \cite{Hsia1} and \cite{Hsia2} was on analyzing the weakening of strong approximation for $G$ with respect to $S$ when the group $G_S = \prod_{v \in S} G(K_v)$ is compact, violating thereby one of the necessary conditions for strong approximation.
+In the current paper, we analyze the weakening of strong approximation when the other necessary condition, viz. simply connectedness, fails.
+So, the use of the same terminology seems appropriate and should not lead to a confusion, although the property we investigate can also be adequately described by a different term like ``virtual strong approximation." } with respect to a subset $S \subset V^K$ if the index $[G(\mathbb{A}_{K,S}) : \overline{G(K)}^{(S)}]$ is finite -- see Definition \ref{D:ASA} and the discussion that follows for relations between almost strong approximation and honest/classical strong approximation.
 In order to give precise statements, we need the following definitions.

 1mm

 \begin{definition} Let $L/K$ be a finite Galois extension and let $\mc{C}$ be a conjugacy class in the Galois group $\mathrm{Gal}(L/K)$.
 A {\it generalized arithmetic progression} $\mathcal{P}(L/K , \mathcal{C})$ is the set of all $v \in V^K_f := V^K \setminus V^K_{\infty}$ such that $v$ is unramified in $L$ and for some (equivalently, any) extension $w | v$ the corresponding Frobenius automorphism $\mathrm{Fr}_{L/K}(w | v)$ lies in $\mathcal{C}$. \end{definition}